 Prior to inspection we reviewed the information held by RQIA in relation to the day care setting.
-This included the previous inspection report and the quality improvement plan (QIP) and any written and verbal communication received since the previous care inspection.
+This included the previous inspection report and the QIP and any written and verbal communication received since the previous care inspection.

 During our inspection we focused on speaking with the service users and staff to find out their views on the service.